-It can take up to 3 months to learn if your CAR T treatment has put you into remission.
+It can take anywhere from 30 days to 6 months to learn if your CAR T treatment has put you into remission.
 During that time, your primary oncologist will do tests and scans to see if your cancer is in remission or has recurred.
 If CAR T did not work, you can talk to your treatment team about other treatment options.